SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 ```

-In the preceding application, the ` [EnableBinding]` attribute indicates that you want to bind your application to the messaging middleware.
+In the preceding application, the `[EnableBinding]` attribute indicates that you want to bind your application to the messaging middleware.
 The attribute takes one or more interfaces as a parameter, in this case, the [IProcessor](https://github.com/SteeltoeOSS/Steeltoe/blob/main/src/Stream/src/Abstractions/Messaging/IProcessor.cs) that defines and input and output channel.

-The `[StreamListener]` attribute binds the application's `input` channel to the `Handle` method by converting the incoming JSON into `UsageDetail` object.
+The `[StreamListener]` attribute binds the application's `input` channel to the `Handle` method and automatically deserializes the incoming JSON into `UsageDetail` object.

-The `[SendTo]` attribute sends the `Handle` method's output to the application's `output` channel, which is, in turn, sent to the a RabbitMQ message broker by using a `TopicExchange`.
+The `[SendTo]` attribute sends the `Handle` method's output to the application's `output` channel, which is in turn, sent to the a RabbitMQ message broker by using a `TopicExchange`.

 #### Configuration